padey/Sublime-Detection-Rules/README.md

 # Sublime Detection Rules
+The aim of my detection rules is to detect attacks even without the LinkAnalysis and WHOIS features of Sublim Security.
+Since these two features process data in the cloud and not on-prem, there are always data protection concerns, at least in the EU. :)

-This repo contains all my personal Sublime Security detection rules.
-Everything is a work in progress and should be reviewed before use in production.
+> Everything is a work in progress and should be reviewed before use in production.
 All these rules are in production use on our Sublime.

 Rule Name | Rule Description | Rule Criticality
 -------- | -------- | --------